CyberFlameGO/svnpython/Doc/library/subprocess.rst

    The *startupinfo* and *creationflags*, if given, will be passed to the underlying CreateProcess() function.
 They can specify things such as appearance of the main window and priority for the new process.
 (Windows only)

-.. data:: PIPE

-   Special value that can be used as the *stdin*, *stdout* or *stderr* argument to :class:`Popen` and indicates that a pipe to the standard stream should be opened.

-.. data:: STDOUT

-   Special value that can be used as the *stderr* argument to :class:`Popen` and indicates that standard error should go into the same handle as standard output.

 Convenience Functions